-A beginner to intermediate level qualification exploring grapes and distilled beverages for those working in the industry or enthusiasts.
+A beginner to intermediate level qualification exploring grapes for those working in the industry or enthusiasts.

 For individuals seeking a core understanding of grapes, this qualification explores the major varieties and important regions in which they are grown.
 You’ll learn about beverage styles produced as well as key classifications and labeling terminology.
-A basic overview of the key categories of distilled beverages will also be provided.
 Upon successful completion, you will receive a WSET certificate and lapel pin and will be able to use the associated WSET certified logo.

 What you’ll learn

-- How to describe beverages using the WSET Level 2 Systematic Approach to Tasting ®(SAT)
+How to taste and describe grapes using the WSET Level 2 Systematic Approach to Tasting ®(SAT)

 This qualification has a minimum requirement of 28 hours of study time, including 16 hours of classroom or online delivery time with a WSET course provider.
 Delivery will vary by course provider; however, this is the minimum requirement that should be met.

 Assessment is by a closed-book exam of 50 multiple-choice questions.

 - 3 Consecutive Fridays - 4, 11, 18 April 2020 - 10AM to 6PM - Registration Closes 16 March